metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 Chargers kickers are still missing field goals.
 As is tradition.

 This Chargers offensive line is getting massacred, especially by blitzes.

+Patrick Surtain turning into something special, despite being a rookie cornerback.